vlizarn/challenge-python-lottery/README.md

 ).bet()

 ```

-Also, the `lTimes` is responsible for the number of bets, `lTimesConjunt` and `lTimesStar` are set the length of every conjunct of elements, the `lMaxConjunt` and `lMaxStar` are the values that start at one to the maximum values for every conjunct of elements.
-Finally, `lRandConjunt` and `lRandStar` are two boolean data types, that match the processes of random to `lTimesConjunt` and `lTimesStar`.
+The `lTimes` is responsible for the number of bets, `lTimesConjunt` and `lTimesStar` set for the length of every conjunct of elements.
+The `lMaxConjunt` and `lMaxStar` are the values that start at one to the maximum values for every conjunct.
+Finally, `lRandConjunt` and `lRandStar` are two boolean data types that match the process of random to `lTimesConjunt` and `lTimesStar`.

 #### Example 3 - Code Abridgment